ericsgagnon/r-helpers/README.md

 # r-helpers
-Someplace to stash some helper functions, etc.
+A place to stash some helper functions, etc.